lightbend/mesos-spark-integration-tests/mesos-docker/README.md

 ```sh
 docker -it spm_master hdfs dfsadmin -report
 ```
+Each mesos slave gets one datanode and the master has a namenode and a datanode.
 Note: The result of the above command will not match the datanodes in the hadoop ui due to a known [bug](https://issues.apache.org/jira/browse/HDFS-7303) for versions <2.7.
 In buggy versions you can only see one datanode.
 This applies when datanodes are all created in localhost.